Skip to content

 By assessing the necessary variables in relation to one another, you’ll understand how a change in one area will lead to changes elsewhere.
 From there, you can make more informed and strategic financial decisions as you continue striving toward growth.

 As we’ve touched on, your final cash flow numbers should never be taken at face value.
+In many cases, a negative cash flow isn’t necessarily a cause for concern.

-Fledgling owners, for example, will need to spend a ton of capital to get their business up and running — and likely won’t hit their break-even point for some time.
+Fledgling owners, for example, may need to spend a ton of capital to get their business up and running — and likely won’t hit their break-even point for some time.
 Paying off purchases in full will also decrease your cash flow — but the newly-acquired assets can make this decrease worthwhile.

 That said, an unplanned or unexpected cash flow is almost always a sign that something is wrong.
 But, if you’re meeting your projections regarding cash flow and overall business performance, sporadic negative cash flow is no reason to panic.